kyang5/coursedescriptions/source/courses/comp412.rst

 development.
 Topics to be addressed include licensing, Linux, typical software development tools (e.g. compilers, scripting languages, build tools, and version control software), applications, and techniques for managing remote servers.
-Students will work on a significant developmentproject involving free and open-source software and learn how to participate in open-source projects effectively.
+Students will work on a significant development project involving free and open-source software and learn how to participate in open-source projects effectively.